nathadriele/machine-learning-zoomcamp/midterm-project/README.md

 ### Hyperparameter Tuning

-We utilized `GridSearchCV` and `RandomizedSearchCV` to optimize the hyperparameters of each model, aiming to improve their performance.
+Utilized `GridSearchCV` and `RandomizedSearchCV` to optimize the hyperparameters of each model, aiming to improve their performance.

 ### Logistic Regression - LogisticRegression Classification Report